atinea-nl/nianio-pattern-js/README.md

 ### Api documentation

 The library provides the `NianioStart` function that initializes and starts Nianio.
-It expects parameters:
+It expects object with parameters:
+- `ptd` - object with ptd types.
+At the top level, it must include parameters:
-- `statePtd` - The ptd type of Nianio's internal state.
+    - `state` The ptd type of Nianio's internal state.
-- `cmdPtd` - The ptd type of the commands sent to Nianio (by workers)
+    - `cmd` - The ptd type of the commands sent to Nianio (by workers)
-- `extCmdPtd` - Type of commands going out of Nianio (to the workers).
+    - `extCmd` - Type of commands going out of Nianio (to the workers).
 - `nianioFunction` - The transition function.
 On input it accepts the application state and command, on output it should return an object with a `state` field (new state) and an `extCmds` field (list of external commands).
 This is where the core logic of the system is implemented.
 - `initState` - Nianio's initial state.
 - `workerFactories` - Hash with worker factories (example will be given below)
+- `nianioRuntime` - object with parameters (it's recomended to use default runtime from `./runtimes/`):
+    - `logErrorBeforeTerminationFunc` - function that will execute itself before the nianio termination
+    - `scheduleNextNianioTickFunc` - function that will execute next execution of dispatcher

 The library does not contain a method to stop the Nianio dispatcher - this logic is left to developers to implement in `nianioFunction`.